winstonmuller/pssetup/README.md

 # pssetup
-Winston's Powershell script to setup my commonly used applications.
+Use a powershell script to automate basic development machine setup.